Project FilBetter in Taiwan

 FilBetter Project : Towards a Greener Future

 Taiwan ranks among the top nations in resource recycling.
-However, awareness about plastic cigarette filters still needs broader outreach.
-Littered filters not only harm land environments and public health but are also a significant pollutant to our oceans.
+However, awareness that cigarette filters are also plastic still needs broader outreach.
+Littered filters not only harm the land environment and public sanitation but are also one of the major pollutants of marine ecosystems.

-We’re honored to contribute to FilBetter, an environmental harm-reduction initiative.
-Born from a commitment to address known environmental issues without creating new pollutants, the project aims to "reuse waste for waste."
+We’re honored to contribute to the FilBetter Project, an environmental harm-reduction initiative.
+Born from a commitment to address known environmental issues without creating new pollutants, the project aims to "use waste to serve waste."
 This journey began with a focus on the connection between cigarette filters and the ocean, examining ways to repurpose filters with minimal composite materials to embody a cradle-to-cradle philosophy.
-Our designs avoid traditional screws or adhesives, ensuring every aspect considers waste and recyclability.
+Our designs avoid traditional screws or adhesives, instead using interlocking joints, ensuring every aspect considers waste and recyclability.

-In the first phase, we selected ocean waste-recycled panels to create our filter collection boxes, addressing cigarette butts—among the top three pollutants in global ocean debris.
-Through this material choice, we aim to help users see the impact of intercepting cigarette filters before they reach the ocean, effectively reducing marine waste.
-Our solution is safe, convenient, and designed for sustainable circular reuse.
+In the first phase, we selected ocean waste-recycled panels to create our filter collection boxes.
+The primary reason is that cigarette butts are among the top three pollutants in global ocean debris.
+Through this material choice, we aim to help users understand how each contribution helps intercept cigarette filters before they reach the ocean, effectively reducing marine waste.
+Our solution is safe, convenient, and designed for sustainable circular recycling.

 FilBetter : Creating a New Green